saklani/causal-inference/README.md

 ### Overall

-Both models label most reviews as positive, but VADER.
+Both models label most reviews as positive, but VADER labels slightly more as positive.
 80 % positives for VADER versus 75 % for BERT.

 ## Causal Inference